hanwen/go-fuse/nodefs/README.md

    * Nodes can be "persistent", meaning their lifetime is not under control of the kernel.
-This is useful for constructing FS trees in advance.
+This is useful for constructing FS trees in advance, rather than driven by LOOKUP..

+   * The NodeID for FS tree node must be defined on creation and are immutable.
+By contrast, reusing NodeIds (eg. rsc/bazil FUSE, as well as old go-fuse/fuse/nodefs) is racy when notify and FORGET operations race.

+   * The mode of an Inode is defined on creation.
+Files cannot change type during their lifetime.
+This also prevents the common error of forgetting to return the filetype in Lookup/GetAttr.

-   * The NodeID (used for communicating with kernel) is equal to Attr.Ino (value shown in Stat and Lstat return values.)
+   * The NodeID (used for communicating with kernel) is equal to Attr.Ino (value shown in Stat and Lstat return values.).

    * No global treelock, to ensure scalability.

-   * Immutable characteristics of the Inode are passed on creation.
-These are {NodeID, Mode}.
-Files cannot change type during their lifetime.
-It also prevents the common error of forgetting to return the filetype in Lookup/GetAttr.

    * Support for hard links. libfuse doesn't support this in the high-level API.
 Extra care for race conditions is needed when looking up the same file different paths.

+   * do not issue Notify{Entry,Delete} as part of AddChild/RmChild/MvChild: because NodeIDs are unique and immutable, there is no confusion about which nodes are invalidated, and the notification doesn't have to happen under lock.

 To decide
 =========